-Other sources of information in the environment may be neither neutral nor misleading but on the contrary helpful, as in the relationships between nurturing mothers and offspring, or among social insects.
+Other sources of information in the environment may be neither neutral nor misleading but on the contrary helpful, as in the relationships between nurturing mothers and offspring or among social insects.
 In such cases, one may find communication abilities evolving, with organisms providing honest information not only about themselves but also about their environment.
-Typically, the information communicated is very specific-about the location of nectar among honeybees, for instance-and the cognitive mechanisms used to exploit it are quite specialised coding and decoding mechanisms.
-Whereas misinformation, mimicry or camouflage for instance, works only if the targets do not have mechanisms dedicated to recognising it, cooperative information, as among social insects, works only if the recipients have dedicated mechanisms to recognise and decode it.
+Typically, the information communicated is very specific - about the location of nectar among honeybees, for instance - and the cognitive mechanisms used to exploit it are quite specialized coding and decoding mechanisms.
+Whereas misinformation, mimicry, or camouflage, say, works only if the targets do not have mechanisms dedicated to recognizing it, cooperative information, as among social insects, works only if the recipients have dedicated mechanisms to recognize and decode it.

-Human communication stands apart not only because of its incomparable richness and importance to individual cognition and to social interaction, not only because it is not a mere matter of coding and decoding (Sperber & Wilson, 1995), but also because it is routinely used both honestly to inform and dishonestly to mislead.
+Human communication stands apart not only because of its incomparable richness and importance for individual cognition and for social interaction, not only because it is not a mere matter of coding and decoding (Sperber and Wilson 1995), but also because it is routinely used both honestly to inform and dishonestly to mislead.
 In other terms, humans, who stand to gain immensely from the communication of others, incur a commensurate risk of being deceived and manipulated.
 How could, notwithstanding this risk, communication evolve into such an essential aspect of human life?
 To appreciate the evolutionary significance of the problem, we compare it to the well-known dilemma of cooperation.

 Cooperation is another "Good Thing" that, at first blush, should be widespread in nature.
-In fact it is quite rare, and there is a simple evolutionary explanation for this.
-While cooperators stand to gain from participating honestly, that is from paying the cost and sharing in the benefits of cooperation, they stand to gain even more from cheating, that is sharing in the benefits without paying the cost.
+In fact, it is quite rare, and there is a simple evolutionary explanation for this.
+While cooperators stand to gain from participating honestly, that is from paying the cost and sharing the benefits of cooperation, they stand to gain even more from cheating - that is, sharing the benefits without paying the cost.
 Cheating undermines cooperation and makes it evolutionarily unstable unless it is in some way prevented or circumscribed.
-Cheating may be controlled if co-operators recognise cheaters and deny them the benefits of cooperation.
-For instance, if co-operators adopt a tit-for-tat strategy, formal models have shown, then the evolutionary instability of cooperation may in principle be overcome (Axelrod, 1984).
+Cheating may be controlled if cooperators recognize cheaters and deny them the benefits of cooperation.
+For instance, if cooperators adopt a tit-for-tat strategy, formal models have shown, the evolutionary instability of cooperation may in principle be overcome (Axelrod 1984).